NorthernMan54/homebridge-alexa/README.md

 * These are only visible to routines, no voice commands are available

+## Door bell devices

+* Their is no voice control of door bells, only the ability to have Alexa announce when the door bell is triggered.
+For a sample here is my [Door Bell](https://youtu.be/PhGbc_TO8pk) being rang.

 # Installation of homebridge-alexa

 * If you are looking for a basic setup to get this plugin up and running check out this guide (https://sambrooks.net/controlling-homebridge-using-alexa/).
+And here is another setup guide (https://www.youtube.com/watch?v=Ylg4yiw8ofM).

 ## Prepare Homebridge for plugin installation